How to Prepare Your Winter Fireplace for Wood Burning

-Time spent around the fireplace is all about togetherness — from playing board games to snuggling with the family pet.
-Before you and your family gather around the hearth, use this checklist to ensure you're armed with the know-how to safely light a fire in a fireplace and create an enjoyable, and safe time for everyone.
+Your wood-burning fireplace is a great way to stay warm during the wintertime.
+If not properly maintained or cleaned, your fireplace can be a potential fire hazard though.
+Before you and your family gather around the hearth, use this checklist to ensure you're equipped with the know-how to safely light a fire in a fireplace, creating a safe and enjoyable time for everyone.

-Safety first.
-Be sure you’ve installed smoke detectors and carbon monoxide detectors — and make sure they’re in working condition by testing them monthly.
+Before checking your fireplace to ensure it’s ready to use this winter, be sure you’ve installed smoke detectors and carbon monoxide detectors — and make sure they’re in working condition by testing them monthly.

 Now that you've taken the proactive steps to learn how to prepare your fireplace, it’s time to warm the hearth and make some memories.
 When it comes time to start your fire, relax and enjoy the time spent with family and friends around the crackling fire.